Bretton-K-Scarbrough/FourierOptics/README.md

 # FourierOptics
 A Python library that provides generic Fourier Optics related helper functions.
+This library allows for the simulation of optical setups in the wave optics domain.